 All babies are born with some immunity to illness.
 Even so, it takes time for their brand-new immune systems to fully mature.
 This makes babies susceptible to viral infections, which cause colds.

-There are over 200 types of viruses that can cause colds.
+There are over that can cause colds.
 Luckily, most of the colds your baby gets will help increase their immunity.
 Even so, their very first cold can be scary for parents.

 A baby can catch a cold at any age or time of year.
 Most get at least seven colds before their first birthday.
 If your little one is around older children, their chances of getting colds may increase.

 Common colds in newborns aren’t dangerous, but they can quickly escalate into conditions that are, such as pneumonia or croup.
 Any illness in a baby under 2 or 3 months old is a reason to call their pediatrician, especially if they’re running a fever.